Imperial Logistics: Corporate social responsibility

 Imperial's focus areas for corporate social responsibility include healthcare, education, road safety, sport, and skills development.
 The company partners with non-profits and governments to support related programs.

 Founded in 2010, the Unjani Clinics initiative operates 80 clinics that provide affordable primary healthcare to people living in low-income communities.
 The program employs over 300 people.
 In 2020, Unjani celebrated the milestone of 1.5 million patient engagements, and also provided COVID-19 screening for 220,000 people.

 The Imperial and Motus Community Trust partnered with the South African Department of Basic Education to provide R5 million each year for 5 years, to establish libraries and resource centers.

 Imperial has also partnered with the Caring Women's Forum (CWF) and the United Nations High Commissioner for Refugees (UNHCR) to deliver the Kenyan Refugee Schools Undertaking.
 Imperial also partners with the SOS Children's Village in Kecskemét, Hungary.
 The Village provides humanitarian and developmental assistance to socially disadvantaged children in 137 countries, protecting their interests and rights.

-Imperial has invested in fuel cell electric (FCE) trucks, fueled by green hydrogen, as part of an initiative to shift towards the use of alternative fuel vehicles and reduce carbon emissions.
+Imperial has invested in electric (FCE) fuel cell trucks, fueled by green hydrogen, as part of an initiative to shift towards the use of alternative fuel vehicles and reduce carbon emissions.
 The company has partnered with South African green hydrogen producer, Sasol, which also has an interest in decarbonizing heavy-duty, long-haul trucking.